irenealgi/irenealegre.com/nuffield-health.md

 ![](https://cdn-images-1.medium.com/max/1100/1*vg5QVOPIi77Wvc-yhUOkLQ.png)

 Let’s talk about health.
-Or maybe not. <br> Let’s talk about being healthy.<br>
+Or maybe not.
+Let’s talk about being healthy.
-Let’s make this more specific.<br> Let’s talk about Nuffield Health.
+Let’s make this more specific.
+Let’s talk about Nuffield Health.

 > “Nuffield Health provides their customers with what they need, when they need
 > it”